sroberts/sroberts.github.io/_posts/2015-02-10-cycles-intelligence.md

 ## Takeaways from the Intelligence Cycle

-The intelligece cycle isn't something that gets used day in and day out in DFIR work, but is becoming more and more critical to always have running in the back of your head.
-Whether evaluating new tools or vendors its important to understand that intelligence isn't just data, it's data thats been processed in rigiours way to ensure a balanced, well contextualized product.
+The intelligence cycle isn't something that gets used day in and day out in DFIR work, but is becoming more and more critical to always have running in the back of your head.
+Whether evaluating new tools or vendors its important to understand that intelligence isn't just data, it's data that has been processed in rigorous way to ensure a balanced, well contextualized product.
 This is to make sure you're making good decisions, not simply following whatever data is in front of you.

 ## More Reading
 - [Wikipedia: Intelligence Cycle](http://en.wikipedia.org/wiki/Intelligence_cycle)